dheero/OBF.github.io/wiki/BOSC_2010_Proceedings.md

 -   Manuscripts will undergo an additional round of peer-review by a minimum of two reviewers (abstract acceptance to BOSC does not guarantee publication in the Proceedings).
+-   In the case of a mixed review, the manuscript will be seen by a third reviewer and the Proceedings editor (Kam Dahlquits) will make the final determination of acceptance.
+-   The decision of the BOSC 2010 Proceedings editor will be final.
+-   Once all the decisions (including revisions) are completed, the manuscripts will be given as a set to BMC Bioinformatics for publication.
+They will not undergo additional review by BMC, although the Editor-in-Chief (BMC-series) reserves the right to request changes or reject manuscripts that do not meet the Journal standard.
+-   Once the article has been typeset by BMC, the authors will be notified to check their articles for corrections.
+-   Once all of the corrections are in, the articles will be published.

 Open Access Page Charges
 ------------------------